kuanyui/.emacs.d/README.md

 # ˊ・ω・ˋ Emacs~~
-This is an init file for non-programmer.
+This is an init file for a non-programmer.
 Without any warranty surely because this is just for my personal usage. =w=+

 ## Installation